flyteorg/flyte/rsts/deployment/cluster_config/general.rst

 Refer to the :ref:`docs <flytectl:flytectl_get_task-resource-attribute>` to learn more about the command and its supported flag(s).

-The above-updated values will be used to fill in the template fields for the flyteexamples-development namespace.
+You can use these updated values to fill the template fields for the flyteexamples-development namespace.

 For other namespaces, the `platform defaults <https://github.com/flyteorg/flyte/blob/1e3d515550cb338c2edb3919d79c6fa1f0da5a19/charts/flyte-core/values.yaml#L719,L734>`__ apply.